AgrYpn1a/cpp-source-manager/README.md

 # C++ Source Manager
+### Supported VS versions
+If a version is supported it means that the plugin is tested and guaranteed to work with the version.
+This does not mean it won't work with other versions of VS. Versions:
+* VS2019

 ### Overview
 `C++ Source Manager` is a Visual Studio plugin that allows you to easily manage files and folders in a C++ project.
 The main advantage of this tool comparing to others or a default Visual Studio file manager is that it makes it possible to separate source files from project files.